Combined Degree Programs

-Please contact your Dean’s office, or Jennifer Francisco, Coordinator Academic Change in the VPAP office, with questions involving the creation of a new CDP.
+Please contact your Dean’s Office or Jennifer Francisco, Coordinator Academic Change, in the VPAP Office, with questions involving the creation of a new CDP.

 Academic changes to an existing CDP may occur when one or both of the degree programs have program requirement changes, or admission and program requirement changes may be proposed to the CDP specifically.
 In all cases of proposed modifications to a CDP, both units and divisions involved in the combination must be consulted and both must approve the modification.

 Each CDP should be reviewed in conjunction with the scheduled review of each of the degree programs in the combination.
 When a degree program under review is also part of a CDP, the self-study and terms of reference should include all participating CDPs for that degree program.
 The narrative of the self-study should address the CDP as necessary.
-Please see the reviews section of this website for full details on the cyclical review of programs.
+Please see the reviews section for full details on the cyclical review of programs.